-Staff should be aware that use of the school's ICT facilities for personal use may put personal communications within the scope of the school's ICT monitoring activities (see section 5.5).
+Staff should be aware that use of the school's ICT facilities for personal use may put personal communications within the scope of the school's ICT monitoring activities (see section on 'Monitoring of school network and use of ICT facilities')

 Where breaches of this policy are found, disciplinary action may be taken.

-Staff are also permitted to use their personal devices (such as mobile phones or tablets) in line with this policy.
+Staff are permitted to use their personal devices (such as mobile phones or tablets) in line with this policy.

 Staff should be aware that personal use of ICT (even when not using school ICT facilities) can impact on their employment by, for instance putting personal details in the public domain, where pupils and parents could see them.
+Staff must adhere to the Staff Code of Conduct and Social Media policies to protect themselves online and avoid compromising their professional integrity.